Reference Architecture: Citrix Virtual Apps and Desktops Standard for Azure

 Access segment- This section describes external connectivity to devices in the user segment.
 This section covers the Citrix Gateway service and Workspace configuration details.

-Control segment- This section describes components used to support the rest of the environment, which includes site design for the Citrix Cloud service, image management, and monitoring of Citrix Managed Desktops.
+Control segment- This section describes components used to support the rest of the environment, which includes site design for the Citrix Cloud service, image management, and monitoring of CVAD Standard.

-Resource segment- This section captures information for the users personalization, applications, and images for the CMD environment.
+Resource segment- This section captures information for the users personalization, applications, and images for the CVAD Standard environment.

 Platform segment- This section describes the cloud platform used to provision catalogs.
 Citrix Managed Azure Platform is based on Microsoft® Azure platform for Citrix VDAs, that is completely managed by Citrix.
 Customer-managed Azure subscriptions are used to provide hybrid connectivity to additional resources as required.